Git & GitHub

 Pull

-When several collaborators are working together on a repository hosted remotely, it is very likely that they will work localy on copies of the repository and regularly transfer their commits to the remote repository through pushes.
+When several collaborators are working together on a repository hosted remotely, it is very likely that they will work locally on copies of the repository and regularly transfer their commits to the remote repository through pushes.
 What happens when the remote repository goes through changes implemented by another user?
 You need to update your local copy to include these changes.
 The process of downloading the content of a remote repository and immediately updating the local repository to match the updated content is called pull.

 Fetch